Frederic Urquhart: General police career

 Urquhart was transferred to the civilian Queensland Police service in 1891 and returned to Cloncurry.
 He led police activities against striking workers in the area during the 1891 Australian shearers' strike.
 In 1894 he was assigned back to the Torres Strait and was based at Thursday Island.
 In the police vessel, the Albatross, he patrolled the pearling operations in the Torres Strait Islands, arresting striking workers.
 With John Douglas, Urquhart conducted an exploration journey around the Embley River in 1895.
 Urquhart was promoted to inspector in 1897 and was transferred to Brisbane in order to head the Criminal Investigation Branch (CIB).

 Soon after Urquhart was appointed to the CIB, a number of botched police investigations into high-profile murders such as the Gatton murders, led to the 1899 Royal Commission into the Queensland Police.
 The Commission found that Urquhart was neglectful in his duties, unsuited to the position and untrained in detective work.
 It recommended that Urquhart be transferred out of the CIB and a more competent person be appointed to the role as head of the investigative branch.

 Despite the findings of the commission, many of the recommendations were not acted upon and Urquhart remained head of the CIB for many years after the enquiry.
 In 1905 he was promoted to chief inspector of police.
 Urquhart again had a leading role in crushing striking unionists during the 1912 Brisbane general strike, the first mass strike of its kind in Australia.
 Urquhart mustered 2,000 police officers and special constables to attack a group of 15,000 striking workers.
-The officers were armed with bayoneted rifles and Urquhart threatened to use live ammunition if the marchers didn't disperse.
+The officers were armed with bayoneted rifles and Urquhart threatened to use live ammunition if the marchers did not disperse.
 Urquhart ordered mounted troopers to charge through the crowd.
 Many people were injured with two people probably being killed.
 Around 500 strikers were arrested.